 Independent agents sell more life insurance than any other group.

 Chances are that your business is processed through a NAILBA member if you are an independent agent.

 Affiliated agents are also known as career agents – They represent a company such as Northwestern Mutual or State Farm.

-Direct-to-consumer companies handle a small portion of the life insurance business, and the rest is typically sold through fraternal organizations like the Fraternal Order of Police.
+Direct-to-consumer companies handle a small portion of the life insurance business; the rest is typically sold through fraternal organizations like the Fraternal Order of Police.

 The National Association of Insurance Commissioners publishes its annual market share reports detailing the top 125 life insurance companies in terms of direct written premium.

-The industry’s top 30 life insurance companies account for more than 75% of the direct written premium.
+The 30 best life insurance companies account for over 75% of the direct written premium.